substrate-asia/hackathon-2023-winter/projects/Plats-Event/README.md

 Event platform with integration into the Polkadot Ecosystem & Aleph Zero network:

-- Plats will help save a lot of time and effort to organize a event by automatic tools • Our previous MVP has successfully shown the capability of serving an event with over 10000 attendees.
+- Plats will help save a lot of time and effort to organize a event by automatic tools • `Our previous MVP has successfully shown the capability of serving an event with over 10000 attendees`.

-- Onboard more Web 2 users to the Polkadot Ecosystem & Aleph Zero network: • Billions of people are attending traditional events every day.
+- `Onboard more Web 2 users to the Polkadot Ecosystem & Aleph Zero network and more parachain`: • Billions of people are attending traditional events every day.
 With the capabilities of supporting both Web 2 and Web 3 events, Plats can reward DOT, ASTR & AZERO, as well as NFTs, directly to new users' wallets without a hassle.
 This would increase the number of new users and new wallets.
 DOT, ASTR & AZERO usage in Plats Events will increase liquidity, trading volume and use case for DOT, ASTR & AZERO

-- The use of DOT, ASTR & AZERO as fuel for rewarding and sponsoring will increase the liquidity and trading volume as more participants engage within the platform.
+- `The use of DOT, ASTR & AZERO` as fuel for rewarding and sponsoring will increase the liquidity and trading volume as more participants engage within the platform.

 Strengthening Polkadot Ecosystem & Aleph Zero network in all over the world